LUT Summer School Faculty

 His primary scholarly interests include the organizational aspects of innovation, creativity and innovation, new product development for marketing strategy, the consumer side of the innovation adoption process, and research methodology using multivariate statistical techniques including a structural equation model.

 Course: Creativity and Entrepreneurship in New Product Development from the Silicon Valley's Perspectives.

-Olli Kuivalainen is a Professor of International Marketing at the School of Business at LUT, where he normally teaches courses and modules related to international business strategies, international entrepreneurship and global marketing.
+Olli Kuivalainen is a Professor of International Marketing and Entrepreneurship at the School of Business and Management at LUT, where he normally teaches courses and modules related to international entrepreneurship and global marketing.

 In addition to LUT, Kuivalainen has also taught in various other universities, such as the University of Manchester, San Francisco State University, and Helsinki School of Economics (now Aalto University).
-His research has been published in many academic journals, including the Journal of World Business, the Journal of International Marketing, the International Marketing Review and Technovation.
+His research has been published in many academic journals, including Journal of International Business Studies, Journal of World Business, Journal of International Marketing, International Marketing Review, Industrial Marketing Management, and Technovation.

 Sanjit Sengupta is a Professor of Marketing at San Francisco State University.
 His teaching portfolio includes Strategic Marketing, Marketing of High-Technology Products and Services, and Business-to-Business Marketing.
 He has taught in many graduate business programs in India, Finland, Italy, Poland, South Korea, and the USA.

 His research interests include new product development and technological innovation, strategic alliances, sales management, and international marketing.
 His research has won a few awards and been published in many journals including Academy of Management Journal, Journal of Marketing, and Journal of Product Innovation Management.